UCSCRocketry/tvc/README.md

 - Follow the steps to commit and push your changes (don't forget to pull the latest changes first!)
 - Review your PR, and merge it with the main branch if there are no conflicts
 - (you don't need to wait for someone else to review it this time)
+- once you merge it into main, you can delete your branch